 Check your spokes on a regular basis, especially when new, as some seating and mating of the connect points takes place and can make the spokes loose.
 This especially exacerbated with greater rider weight; 180lbs and above is going to accelerate the wearing in process and spokes are bound to loosen.

 If you don’t want to take the bike to a shop or buy a tool to measure the tension, you can use the sound method to check tension.
 The tap-tap-tap ting-sound of spoke tuning is an easy thing to learn – you can hear the thud sound from a loose spoke.
 Give it a quarter turn and tap it again – all spokes should sound fairly close to the same.
 You also don’t want to over-tighten or you’ll pull the rim out of true.
-If you are able to measure with a tool, here are the specs:
+If you are able to measure with a tool, please click the link above for specs.